Releasing Inequality Phenomenon in $\ell_{\infty}$-norm Adversarial Training via Input Gradient Distillation: Experiments

-In this part, we compare the INA-robustness of models trained with different methods.
-Results are shown in \autoref{imagenet100Noise}\subref{imagenet100NoiseA}, \autoref{imagenet100Noise}\subref{imagenet100NoiseB}, \autoref{cifar100Noise}\subref{cifar100NoiseA}, and \autoref{cifar100Noise}\subref{cifar100NoiseB}.
-On Imagenet-100, all dashed lines are far below the orange line, which indicates that IGD can effectively improve $l_{\infty}$-adversarially trained model's robustness to INA.
-When $\lambda>1$, models trained with IGD even have better robustness to INA than the standard-trained model.
-On CIFAR100, both PGDAT- and IGD-trained models have better robustness to INA compared to the standard-trained model, but improvement of INA-robusstness gained by IGD is minor, which we hypothesize is due to the resolution difference between datasets and the gap of $Gini(A^{f}(x))$(see \autoref{assmptionSec}).
-On CIFAR100 and Imagenet-100, all IGD- and PGDAT-trained models have a higher $Gini(A^{f}(x))$ than the standard-trained model, but some of them still have better robustness to INA.
-This indicates that a higher $Gini(A^{f}(x))$ does not necessarily indicates worse robustness to INA, which we will explain in detail in \autoref{disscussSec}.
-Error rates of models attacked by INA with different attribution methods are shown in \autoref{moreErrINA}.
+In this section, we analyze the INA-robustness of models trained with different methods.
+Results are presented in Figure~\ref{fig:allNoise}\subref{imagenet100NoiseA}, Figure~\ref{fig:allNoise}\subref{imagenet100NoiseB}, Figure~\ref{fig:allNoise}\subref{cifar100NoiseA}, and Figure~\ref{fig:allNoise}\subref{cifar100NoiseB}.
+On ImageNet-100, all dashed lines are far below the orange line, demonstrating that IGD can effectively improve the $\ell_{\infty}$-adversarially trained model's INA-robustness.
+When $\lambda>1$, models trained with IGD even have better INA-robustness than the standard-trained model.
+On CIFAR100, both PGDAT- and IGD-trained models have better INA-robustness than the standard-trained model's, and the improvement of INA-robusstness gained by IGD is minor, which is dissimilar to results on ImageNet-100 and is discussed in detail in Section~\ref{sec:assmption}.
+On CIFAR100 and ImageNet-100, all IGD- and PGDAT-trained models have a higher $\Gini(A^{f}(x))$ than the standard-trained model, but some of them still have better INA-robustness.
+These results indicate that a higher $\Gini(A^{f}(x))$ does not necessarily lead to worse INA-robustness, which we discuss in Section~\ref{sec:giniRelation}.